SpineOfSteel/abr-gym/source/plots2.rst

    Observed bandwidth along the car route.

-The car bandwidth figure shows long weak stretches interrupted by short high-capacity windows.
-A controller that overreacts to peaks can be punished heavily afterward.
+The updated car bandwidth trace for ``car.snaroya-smestad`` begins with mixed moderate bandwidth, rises into a highly bursty section with several sharp peaks approaching the top of the figure, and then gradually decays into a long lower-throughput tail with near-zero samples near the end.
+This makes car a strong long-horizon adaptation test: algorithms that chase the early spikes too aggressively can be exposed once the route settles into weaker connectivity.

 .. figure:: ../PLOT/graphs/baselines-car-br.png
    :alt: Mean video bitrate for car traces